dotnet/docs-maui/docs/macios/interpreter.md

 The interpreter is enabled by default for .NET MAUI debug builds, and can be enabled for release builds.

 > [!TIP]
 > If your .NET MAUI iOS app or ARM64-based Mac Catalyst app works correctly as a debug build but then crashes as a release build, try enabling the interpreter for your app's release build.
 It may be that your app, or one of its libraries, uses a feature that requires the interpreter.
-In particular,

 ## Enable the interpreter